0novanta/nondeterministic-turing-machine-simulator/README.md

 # fileIN are the input files.
 # fileOUT are the output files.
 # TM.c is the simulator C code.
+# Tests folder contains more tough versions of the IN folder files.

 I've done this for school purpose.